Skip to content

 Risk management

-Digia’s risk management process is supported by centralised risk management software.
-Risks are classified as strategic, financial, operational and sustainability risks.
+Digia’s risks are classified as strategic, financial, operational and sustainability risks.
 The Audit Committee of the Board of Directors is responsible for supervising the implementation of risk management and assessing its effectiveness.
 Monitoring focuses on risks of material significance to the company that are classified as high risk.
 Digia’s Group Management Team is responsible for the appropriateness of risk management and overseeing operational activities.
 The owner of risk management is responsible for reporting on risks and their correct assessment.
+Digia’s risk management process is supported by centralised risk management software.

 The development of the risk status is reported to the Audit Committee twice a year and the Group Management Team monitors the risk status at its regular meetings.
 Reports cover the risk status, the impacts of significant risks and measures used to manage them, and the monitoring of objectives, including the specified indicators.